 You do not need to claim the personal allowance and the Finnmark allowance in the tax return; it is applied automatically based on the information recorded by the Tax Administration.

 All single taxpayers are assessed in tax class 1.

-These is a special allowance for single parents of children under the age of 18.
+These is a special allowance for single parents of children under the age of 18 who receives extended child allowance.
 Single parents will be assigned to tax class 1.